cord-burmeister/x3plus_docs/docs/00-General/095-Ros-Deployment-Draft.md

 ## Conclusion

-THe project follows the distribution of the packages based on the idea of deployment cluster.
+The project follows the distribution of the packages based on the idea of deployment cluster.
 This is that some deployment option does not to compile everything.

 <!--
 ## Logical distribution